Exploring Filey's Past :: Crimlisk Fisher Archive

 (Rodge Dowson Collection)

-This could also date from the Roman period onwards and may have acted at first as a supply harbour for the signal station and its garrison.
 Much fascinating research on this important location has been carried out by the Filey Brigg Research Group, please visit their website for more information on this subject at www.fileybrigg.com.

 Echoes from other generations, St. Oswald’s Church, upon Carr Naze was this area the location of the earlier settlements at Filey?
 (Photo – Rodge Dowson 2007)